cabalmail/cabal-infra/docs/registrar.md

 # Registrar-specific Instructions

-The outputs of both [terraform/dns](../terraform/dns) and [terraform/infra](../terraform/infra) contain nameservers that you must add to your domain registration.
+The outputs of both [terraform/dns](../terraform/dns) and [terraform/infra](../terraform/infra) contain nameservers that you must add to your domain registrations.
 To update the nameservers for a domain registration, follow the instructions at your registrar.
 The procedure will be different for each registrar.
 Here's a partial list:

 * [Arvixe](https://blog.arvixe.com/modifying-a-domains-name-servers/)
 * [AWS Route53 Registrar](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-name-servers-glue-records.html#domain-name-servers-glue-records-adding-changing)